dotnet/docs-maui/docs/platform-integration/device/geolocation.md

 ## Get the last known location

 The device may have cached the most recent location of the device.
 Use the `GetLastKnownLocationAsync` method to access the cached location, if available.
-This is often faster then doing a full location query, but can be less accurate.
+This is often faster than doing a full location query, but can be less accurate.
 If no cached location exists, this method returns `null`.

 > [!NOTE]
 > When necessary, the Geolocation API prompts the user for permissions.